ARYAN-MISHRA1/Aryan_sudoku/README.md

 # Aryan_sudoku

 Hey, My name is Aryan Mishra.
-I am full stack web developper tranie at Acciojob. i have been given a project to complete by Acciojob Name is SUDOKU-DSA game.
+I am full stack web developper trainee at Acciojob. i have been given a project to complete by Acciojob Name is SUDOKU-DSA game.

 **ABOUT PROJECT**: